joreilly/WordMasterKMP/README.md

 val boardStatus = MutableStateFlow<ArrayList<ArrayList<LetterStatus>>>(arrayListOf())
 ```

-The various clients call `WordService.setGuess()` when a user enters a letter and UI reflects any resulting updates to above `StateFlow`'s.
+The various clients call `WordService.setGuess()` when a user enters a letter and then `WordService.checkGuess()` after row of letters
+are entered...UI then reflects any resulting updates to above `StateFlow`'s.
 The Compose clients for example do that using

 ```
 val boardGuesses by wordMasterService.boardGuesses.collectAsState()